 Why is imperfection beautiful in architecture?

-How do you design for patina — do you invite it rather than resist it?
+How do you design for patina?
+Do you invite it rather than resist it?

 Designing for patina begins with a respect for durability and appropriateness.
 This operates at every scale: from the choice of wall finishes that will soften with exposure, to a stair tread subtly rounded in anticipation of decades of wear.
 Some signs of age are celebrated openly; others, such as the softening of a well-used threshold, are anticipated quietly through careful detailing.